 Service at the bars was above average for Ibiza and all my guests agreed that the staff employed at Hi were friendly and courteous, another first for Ibiza clubs.
 Drink prices were normal club prices, €12 for a bottle of water, €14 for a bottle of premium beer and €20 for a spirit and mixer.
 A complimentary bottle of water with each ticket sold, would go a long way to improve the clubbing experience in Ibiza and a gesture that would create plenty of goodwill for any cub willing to implement it.
 It was refreshing to see lots of bars, especially the outdoor ones and the addition of drink packages helps those out on a budget.

-The free flowing design of the club, the large outdoor areas, the roof terrace, quirky design features, friendly staff and attention to detail, were the features I took from the club.
+The free flowing design of the club, amazing production, the large outdoor areas, the roof terrace, quirky design features, friendly staff and attention to detail, were the features I took from the club.
 As an old Space veteran, I have to say I was impressed, as it holds a sense of free spirit with a good mix of people of all ages and backgrounds.
 In one of his last acts, speaking to the crowd at the Space closing, Pepe Rosello stated ” Your emotions and love will stay here forever”.
 Least we forget that the soil that Hi is built upon, is revered ground, that echos the memories of all the Space parties that took place there.
-That energy remains in the bedrock and the new temple of dance now built upon it, is a fitting vehicle to transport it to the next generation of Ibiza clubber.
+That energy remains in the bedrock and the technological temple of dance now built upon it, is a fitting vehicle to transport it to the next generation of Ibiza clubber.